What is a Cash Flow Hedge?

 So the company doesn’t know that after several months what will happen to the cotton prices and the payment would depend on the cotton market price in the US on the date of the purchase of cotton.
 Any Fluctuation in the prices of cotton could have a major impact on the company’s total production costs and finally on the bottom line.

 For the purpose of minimizing this risk, the company can create a cash flow hedge it can convert its future payment which is variable into the fixed future payment.
-As the company planned to purchase the cotton after several months this exposes to the cash flow variability and is thus the hedged item.
+As the company planned to purchase the cotton after several months this exposes to the cash flows variability and is thus the hedged item.

-In order to create a hedge, the company can go for forward contract with some other party.
-Suppose it is decided that the company will purchase 100,000 pounds of the cotton after three months period when the price of cotton is $ 0.85 on present date, so the $ 0.85 becomes the agreed price or the contract price and the company has locked the total price as $ 85,000 regardless of cotton market price on purchase date.
+In order to create a hedge, the company can go for a forward contract with some other party.
+Suppose it is decided that the company will purchase 100,000 pounds of the cotton after three months period when the price of cotton is $ 0.85 on the present date, so the $ 0.85 becomes the agreed price or the contract price and the company has locked the total price as $ 85,000 regardless of the cotton market price on the purchase date.

 Now after the three months, one out of the three situations could arise i.e., the price will increase, the price will decrease or price will remain neutral which are analyzed as below: